Pyeongchang County: 2018 Winter Olympic Games

 On 6 July 2011, Pyeongchang was announced as the host of the 2018 Winter Olympics and the 2018 Winter Paralympics.
 The other candidates were Annecy, France and Munich, Germany.
 It is the third Winter Games in Asia after the 1972 games in Sapporo, Japan and the 1998 games in Nagano, Japan.
 It also is the first Asian locality to host the Winter Games outside Japan.
 Pyeongchang won their 2018 bid after two previous failed attempts for the 2010 and 2014 Winter Olympics, to which it lost to Vancouver, Canada, and Sochi, Russia, respectively.

 For the 2018 Olympics, Pyeongchang was marketed with the CamelCase spelling of "PyeongChang", so the global audience would not confuse it with Pyongyang, the capital of neighboring North Korea.
 The two main facilities created for the 2018 Winter Olympics were the PyeongChang Olympic Plaza (where the opening / closing ceremonies and victory ceremonies were held) and the Gangneung Olympic Park (where the men's and women's short track, speed skating, figure skating, ice hockey, curling events were held).
 The 2018 Winter Paralympics was held in the same venues starting 9 March 2018.

 Olympic venues and Dream Program

 In preparation for the 2018 Olympics, the region built facilities including hotels and a world-class ski resort, named Alpensia.

 The region also ran the "2018 Dream Program", a program initially created in relation to the 2010 bid.
 The 2018 Dream Program was the fifth iteration of this sports and cultural program, involving 124 participants from 31 countries, who were invited because they live where there is no snowfall and have no opportunity to participate in winter sports.

 2024 Winter Youth Olympics

 Gangwon Province, which includes Pyeongchang, was chosen as the host for the 2024 Winter Youth Olympics.
-Outdoor venues in Pyeongchang used in the 2018 Winter Olympics will be reused for these games.
+Outdoor venues in Pyeongchang used in the 2018 Winter Olympics have been repurposed for the games.